andremann/SKG-IF/docs/source/products.rst

 Properties
 ====
-This section is to describe the metadata fields for the Research Products
+This section is to describe the metadata fields for the **Research Products**.

 Local identifier
 ----
-:Description: Unique code identifiying the Produc in the SKG (if any, otherwise "stateless identifier")
+:Description: Unique code identifiying the **Research product** in the SKG (if any, otherwise "stateless identifier")
 :Type: String
 :Use: Mandatory (1)